 Affiliate marketers – Affiliates build websites around 3rd party products and get commissions for any leads or sales they refer to them.
 Successful affiliates use SEO outsourcing to give themselves time to build more websites and focus on other areas of marketing, such as ads.
 Affiliates tend to be well-educated in SEO and usually use a-la-carte backlink services to build their own campaigns.

 Small medium-sized business owners – SMB/SME owners, in my experience, are the most prone to being ripped-off by SEOs when SEO outsourcing.
 They generally have very little knowledge of SEO and fall easily in to traps such as “guaranteed ranking in 2 weeks” and other nonsense like that.
 I’ve encountered a lot of SMBs that have been wildly overcharged, such as paying for performance on keywords that have no traffic.
-They often pay rates for consultants or agencies to handle strategy but, with the right education, they could go directly to link acquisition companies and get the same results for much less cost.
-It’s completely understandable, however, that in a lot of cases going directly to an agency/consultant is the best option for a busy business owner, as it’s totally hands-off.
-In fact, most of SEO Spin’s clients are agencies and consultants that bridge that gap: without them we wouldn’t have much of a business in SEO outsourcing.
+They often pay rates for consultants or agencies to handle strategy but, with the right education, they could go directly to outsource link building and get the same results for much less cost.
+It’s completely understandable, however, that in a lot of cases going directly to an agency/consultant to outsource SEO in full, is the best option for a busy business owner, as it’s totally hands-off.

 In-house SEOs – Large businesses often employ an ‘in-house’ SEO specialist or manager.
 Their job is usually making sure the in-house content creators are producing optimised content, the company’s web developers are staying in-line with SEO best practices, and then organising the brand’s link building campaign.
 All, or part, of the link building aspect is almost always outsourced to link specialists.